m-t-chang/github-search/README.md

     -   hitting enter will execute the search, and display the results below
     -   user can type in a new search field and view autocomplete hints.
 The results below will not change until the user hits Enter or clicks on an autocomplete option.

+Future enhancements:

+- autocomplete pop up may not come back if you type something, wait for box to appear, then type something that doesn't exist in the box so it goes away.
+Expected behavior would be that the box comes back after the new query finishes, but the box never comes back.

 ## How to execute the solution

+1. npm install
+2. npm start